kangzou-s/Graduation-Project/README.md

 # Scattered puzzle generator/collector
-This is a skeleton of a student project on image processing with Python and OpenCV.
+This is a barebones basis for a student project on image processing with Python and OpenCV.

 ## Required packages: